mrwalakala/mrwalakala.github.io/_posts/2019-05-24-duplicate-gliderecord.markdown

 }
 {% endhighlight %}

-Here some examples:
+You'll find some examples here below.
-The first with only two parameters (tablename and sys_id of source gliderecord)
+The first one with only two parameters (tablename and sys_id of source gliderecord)
 {% highlight javascript %}
 @example
 var table = 'incident';